unicode-org/icu4x/docs/research/format_to_parts.md

 Pros:

-- **Linear:** Same data model as ECMA-402 with 1-to-1 correspondence between string parts and fields.
+- **Easy to implement:** Prepending and inserting strings is trivial.

 Cons: